Bounce (video game series): Version differences

 Different handsets also had different versions of the game, such as the 9210 and 7650 which had levels 3 and 4 swapped, with moving platforms, among other general differences.
 The original version of the game on the 9210/7650 had noticeably higher resolution sprites with a wider display of the level (640×200 pixels) compared to the more-well-known version (128x128 pixels).
 The Nokia 1280 had a B&W version of the game in which the speed blocks were depicted with denser shades of black to show their differences from the regular blocks without the use of two different colours.

 Bounce Back (2004)

 Released as a downloadable Java game, it has a total of 20 levels.

 Bounce Boing Voyage (2008)

 First 3D Bounce title and first to be developed by Rovio, it was released on the N-Gage 2.0 platform.
 There are many bonus spheres in the world for the player to find and capture, adding to their total number of points.
 An extra three levels were available to get from the N-Gage Arena.

 Bounce Touch (2008)

-Developed by Rovio, this version makes use of the touchscreen of the Nokia 5800 XpressMusic smartphone on which it came embedded on.
+Developed by Rovio, this version of Bounce Boing Voyage makes use of the touchscreen of the Nokia 5800 XpressMusic smartphone on which it came embedded on.
 The world of Pongpingy here is in 3D, and the antagonist is Hypnotoid.